uci-rendering/diff-render-website/README.md

 ### Mitigating Processor Conflicts

-There is a known issue between Hugo's Markdown processor and MathJax: TeX symbols like `_` (for subscripts) may be conflicted with Hugo's Markdown processor [Goldmark](https://github.com/yuin/goldmark/) (as italic), causing math equations to break.
+There is a known issue between Hugo's Markdown processor and MathJax: TeX symbols like `_` (for subscripts) may be conflicted with Hugo's Markdown processor [Goldmark](https://github.com/yuin/goldmark/) (for italic fonts), causing math equations to break.
 To mitigate this issue, we use [this trick](https://geoffruddock.com/math-typesetting-in-hugo/) that requires inline math to use `` `$ ... $` `` and display math to use

 ```